ThevinuJ/w2152987_csa_cw/README.md

 ## Written Report

-### Q1.
-Default Lifecycle of a JAX-RS Resource Class and In-Memory Data Management
+#### Q1.
+In your report, explain the default lifecycle of a JAX-RS Resource class.
+Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
+Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions.

 By default, JAX-RS resource classes are **per-request**, meaning a new instance of the class is created every time a client sends a request.
 This means if you store data in a regular instance variable inside the resource class, that data will be lost after the request finishes because the object gets garbage collected.